AgnostiqHQ/covalent/.github/PULL_REQUEST_TEMPLATE.md

 -->

 - [ ] I have added the tests to cover my changes.
-- [ ] I have updated the documentation, VERSION, and CHANGELOG accordingly.
+- [ ] I have updated the documentation and CHANGELOG accordingly.
 - [ ] I have read the CONTRIBUTING document.